Чрезмерное увлечение имплантами в Cyberpunk 2077 будет иметь последствия

 direct hit from the BFG will kill you, as it should, so be careful.

-The room has four pillers.
+has four pillers.
 They will sometimes be eletrified and

 touching them when will shock you for quite a lot of damage.
 As if

 that's not enough, the room is a giant platform, which means that you